swansong314/tachyon-chat/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+You will need to install the latest version of npm, which will then install all the dependancies for you

 - npm
   ```sh